--> Fleet Software Buyer's Guide: 10 Must-Have Features

 Analytics dashboard Preset widgets Custom filters Drag-and-drop BI toolkit

-The figures below illustrate a mid-size delivery fleet of 50 vans adopting AutoPi hardware and cloud software.
-Adjust quantities and unit prices to model your own scenario.
+The figures below show an example for a delivery fleet with 50 vans using AutoPi hardware and cloud software.

 AutoPi TMU CM4 device €235 50 €11 750 Includes dual-CAN, LTE, GPS, Wi-Fi